apptainer/singularity/INSTALL.md

 ```

 ## Clone the repo

-golang is a bit finicky about where things are placed.
+Golang is a bit finicky about where things are placed.
 Here is the correct way
 to build Singularity from source:

 ```